ang-twz/angela-tu-knitting-blog/README.md

   - Prisma as the ORM for migrations and database access
   - Postgres as the database
   - NextAuth.js for authentication via Github
-  - Typescript and Javascript as the programming language
+  - Typescript and Javascript as the programming languages
   - Vercel for deployment
   - Cloudinary as the digital asset management system